5 essential DIY skills that homeowners need to know

-1. Changing a lock
+1, Changing a lock

-If you just need to change a lock to have new keys, it’s actually just the cylinder that needs replacing as opposed to the entire lock, and this is an easy DIY job.
-Local DIY stores and specialist websites will carry various different types of cylinder from £10-£20, usually with instructions for fitting.
-It will be a case of unscrewing the old lock – so make sure you have an appropriate screwdriver.Choose a similar type of cylinder to the one you have – opting for a cheaper version could compromise security or invalidate your insurance.
+If you need to change a lock so you have new keys, it is actually just the cylinder that needs replacing as opposed to the entire door lock and handle.
+This is an easy DIY job and most local DIY stores and specialist websites will carry various different types of cylinder from £10-£20, with instructions for fitting included.
+It will be a case of unscrewing the old lock, choose a similar type of cylinder to the one you have and follow the instructions.

-2. Repairing a burst pipe
+2, Repairing a burst pipe

 - Ask your local DIY store for a “compression repair coupling” and keep it handy in case of emergencies.

 - Next, slide the nuts from the compression repair coupling on to the cut ends, then slide the two ends on to the body of the coupling.
 Tighten the nuts with a spanner.

-4. Unblocking a drain
+4, Unblocking a drain

-5. Rewiring a Plug
+5, Rewiring a plug

 - Remove the plug cover.
 Nowadays, color coding for the wires is blue for neutral, brown for live, and yellow for earth.

 - Unscrew the wires and fix them in the new plug, according to the colour code.
 Add a new fuse if necessary.